th3w1zard1/PyKotor/wiki/NSS-TSL-Only-Functions-Other-Functions.md

 - 817
 - DJS-OEI 3/28/2004
-- Returns the Form Mask of the requested spell.
+- Returns the Form [mask](GFF-File-Format#data-types) of the requested spell.
 This is used
 - to determine if a spell is affected by various Forms, usually
 - Consular forms that modify duration/range.